freesewing/markdown/newsletter/2021q3/en.md

 I tend to buy less fabric than I’ll actually need, but Bart is so good at pattern tetris that he can make almost anything fit onto the fabric.

-## Any advice for fellow sewers?
+## Any advice for fellow sewists?

 Just keep going.
 It can be so frustrating when things don’t work out the way you’d envisioned.
 But you just have to wait for things to ‘click’.
 And they will, eventually.
-I think, haha!
+I think, Haha!
 I’m still a beginner myself!

 ## Do you sew more for yourself or for others?

 Bart dislikes new things, so if I make him anything, he’ll wait five years before he decides to wear it.
 And our son Luc has more clothes than he can wear already.
-He doesn’t need anything more.
+He doesn’t need any more.
 So I sew for me.
 I’m the only one who’s actually grateful for handmade clothes!

 ## What do you do outside of FreeSewing?